Joakim-Andersson/Joakim-Andersson/README.md

 <h3> Work-in-progress </h3>
 <ul>
-<li> <h4> Polka Meet app </h4> Together with my mob we created an app aimed at improving social life during pandemics for people with disabilities.
+<li> <h4> <a href="https://polkat.herokuapp.com/">Polka Meet app</a> </h4> Together with my mob we created an app aimed at improving social life during pandemics for people with disabilities.
+Deployed with Heroku.

   <a href="https://github.com/hagenek/polka-frontend">Frontend</a> - NodeJS, ExpressJS, JWT authentication, Socket.io, MongoDB with Mongoose </p>